ishan5ain/p-and-e-final-project-spring-2018/README.md

 ## Component Parts

 Hardware - iPad, Foam Core Casing
 Software - P5js Sketch hosted online
-Input - Selecting choices based on every question Output - Abstract visual representation of your footprint based on your choices.
+Input - Selecting choices based on every question
+Output - Abstract visual representation of your footprint based on your choices
 Data - User’s answers were translated using a inbuilt logic that is represented in  an abstract shape.
 The shape will show a person's digital footprint unique to every individual.

 ![](https://github.com/ishan5ain/p-and-e-final-project-spring-2018/blob/master/readme_assets/component-diagram.jpg)